oracle-livelabs/database/datapump-x-platform-migration/05-xtts-rollforward-phase/xtts-rollforward-phase.md

 ![res.txt content on target](./images/res-txt-trg.png " ")

 Take a closer look at both output files posted next to each other below.
 The first two lines match and contain details from your initial backup taken during the prepare phase. <br>
-The difference between source and target res.txt starts in line three beginning with with "#0:::6".
-This entry was added by the roll forward phase.
+The difference between source and target res.txt starts in line three beginning with "#0:::6".
+The roll forward phase added this entry.
 It is the initial copy of the newly added datafile.
-In addition you'll see an incremental backup of all data files marked with "#1":
+In addition, you'll see an incremental backup of all data files marked with "#1":

 | res.txt source | res.txt target |
 | :--------: | :-----:|